ryantixier/M11C_note-taker/README.md

 ## Credits

-The developer utilized tutoring available through the University of Denver's Full-Stack Coding Boot Camp for portions of the code; all other code was scripted by the repository owner (see Contact below for details).
+The developer utilized tutoring as well as source-code, available through the University of Denver's Full-Stack Coding Boot Camp for portions of the code; all other (non-source-)code was scripted by the repository owner (see Contact below for details).

 ## License